tc39/test262/INTERPRETING.md

 Files bearing a name ending in `.json` are intended to be interpreted as JSON.

+### Staging

+Tests in the `test/staging/` folder are expected to be executed just like all the other tests, in order to promote interoperability as soon as possible.

 ### Implementations without ECMA-402

-Tests in the `test/intl402/` folder assume that the implementation supports [ECMA-402, the ECMAScript Internationalization API Specification](https://tc39.github.io/ecma402/).
+Tests in the `test/intl402/` and `test/staging/intl402/` folders assume that the implementation supports [ECMA-402, the ECMAScript Internationalization API Specification](https://tc39.github.io/ecma402/).
-When testing an implementation lacking the capabilities in ECMA-402, the tests in that folder should be skipped.
+When testing an implementation lacking the capabilities in ECMA-402, the tests in those folders should be skipped.

 ## Test Results